 - Only one submission per applicant

-- All submissions must be suitable for intimate, small spaces featuring no more than 3 performers in a given piece.
+- All submissions must be suitable for intimate, small spaces featuring no more than 4 performers in a given piece.
 Selected applicants are responsible for casting their piece and should adhere to social distancing guidelines in rehearsals and performance

-Applications are due by 9:00 AM on Wednesday, September 15, 2021
+- Applications are due by 9:00 AM on Wednesday, September 15, 2021

 ABOUT SNUG HARBOR